xpqz/dyalog-docs/windows-ui-guide/docs/tracer/trace-primitives.md

 5. **Previous Result**

-    The result of the function evaluation immediately before the one highlighted with the red box.
+    The result of the function evaluation immediately before the highlighted function.

 6. **Previous Left**

-    The left argument of the function evaluation immediately before the one highlighted with the red box.
+    The left argument of the function evaluation immediately before the highlighted function.

 7. **Previous Function**

-    The function that was evaluated immediately before the one highlighted with the red box.
+    The function that was evaluated immediately before the highlighted function.

 8. **Previous Right**

-    The right argument of the function evaluation immediately before the one highlighted with the red box.
+    The right argument of the function evaluation immediately before the highlighted function.

 9. **Previous Axis**

-    The bracket axis applied to the function evaluation immediately before the one highlighted with the red box (if any).
+    The bracket axis applied to the function evaluation immediately before the highlighted function (if any).

 The relationship between these panes can be illustrated as